-Deductions available to HUF
+Tax Deductions available to HUF

 As discussed earlier, HUF is a separate legal entity and it also enjoys the basic exemption limit of Rs.
-2,50,000 and deductions which are available to an individual.
+2,50,000 and deductions that are available to an individual.
 Here are some of section 80 deduction which is available to HUF:

 |Section||Deduction for||Allowable if|